Holding down the [Control] and [p] keys on your keyboard gives you the printing

 printers to print to.

 Buy a printer with a network port.
-These printers are generally more expensive and generally have IPP support built in.
-Some do not have an IPP print server or are simply buggy.
-So make sure you purchase it with a good exchange / refund policy.
+These printers are generally more expensive and generally have Postscript/PDF printing support built in.
+Some do not have a print server or are simply buggy, so make sure you purchase it with a good exchange / refund policy.

 Using a CUPS server with (attached) printer shared upon it